 The level of drilling activity is dependent on economic and business factors beyond our control.
 Among the factors that impact drilling decisions are commodity prices, the liquids content of the natural gas production, drilling requirements for producers to hold leases, the cost of finding and producing natural gas and the general condition of the credit and financial markets.
 Natural gas prices have declined substantially compared to historical periods.
-For example, the twelve-month average New York Mercantile Exchange, or NYMEX, price of natural gas futures contracts per MMBtu was \$3.54, \$3.24 and \$4.55 as of December 31, 2012, 2011 and 2010, respectively.
-The twelve-month average price per gallon for NGLs was \$1.08, \$1.39 and \$1.10 as of December 31, 2012, 2011 and 2010, respectively, and the price of crude oil per barrel was \$94.16, \$95.12 and \$79.53 as of December 31, 2012, 2011 and 2010, respectively.
-Commodity prices historically have been volatile and continue to be volatile.
-Crude oil prices have generally remained at favorable levels, while natural gas liquids prices have softened in relation to crude prices.
-Natural gas liquids and natural gas prices are currently below levels seen in recent years due to increasing supplies and higher inventory levels due to record warm weather last year.
-Natural gas drilling activity levels vary by geographic area, but in general, drilling remains firm in areas with liquids rich gas.
-Drilling remains weak in certain areas with dry gas where low commodity prices currently do not support the economics of drilling.
+For example, the twelve-month average New York Mercantile Exchange, or NYMEX, price of natural gas futures contracts per MMBtu was \$4.19, \$3.54, and \$3.24 as of December 31, 2013, 2012 and 2011, respectively.
+The twelve-month average price per gallon for NGLs was \$0.84, \$1.08 and \$1.39 as of December 31, 2013, 2012 and 2011, respectively, and the price of crude oil per barrel was \$98.04, \$94.16 and \$95.12 as of December 31, 2013, 2012 and 2011, respectively and the prices.
+Natural gas prices have recovered slightly, while natural gas liquids prices have softened in relation to crude prices.
+Natural gas prices have recovered slightly, while natural gas liquids prices are currently below levels seen in recent years due to increasing supplies and higher inventory levels.
+Natural gas where low commodity prices currently do not support the economics of drilling.
 However, advances in technology, such as horizontal drilling and hydraulic fracturing in shale plays, have led to certain geographic areas becoming increasingly accessible.

 Furthermore, a sustained decline in commodity prices could result in a decrease in exploration and development activities in the fields served by our gathering and pipeline transportation systems and our natural gas treating and processing plants, and our NGL and natural gas storage assets, which could lead to reduced utilization of these assets.
 During periods of natural gas price decline and/or if the price of NGLs and crude oil declines, the level of drilling activity could decrease.
 When combined with a reduction of cash flow resulting from lower commodity prices, a reduction in our producers' borrowing base under reserve-based credit facilities and lack of availability of debt or equity financing for our producers may result in a significant reduction in our producers' spending for natural gas drilling activity, which could result in lower volumes being transported on our pipeline systems.
 Other factors that impact production decisions include the ability of producers to obtain necessary drilling and other governmental permits and regulatory changes.
-Because of these factors, even if new natural gas reserves are discovered in areas served by our assets, producers may choose not to develop those reserves.
-If we are not able to obtain new supplies of natural gas to replace the declines resulting from reductions in drilling activity, throughput on our pipelines and the utilization rates of our treating, processing and storage facilities would decline, which could have a material adverse effect on our business, results of operations, financial position and cash flows and our ability to make cash distributions.
+Because of these factors, even if new natural gas to replace the declines resulting from reductions in drilling activity, throughput on our pipelines and the utilization rates of our treating, processing and storage facilities would decline, which could have a material adverse effect on our business, results of operations, financial position and cash flows and our ability to make cash distributions.